laidlaw42/ableton-live-midi-remote-scripts/README.md

 - Connect your MIDI device to your computer
 - Open Live and navigate to `Preferences → Link MIDI → MIDI`
-- Under either the Input or Output press the dropdown menu
-- Note the exact name of your controller (if spaces are present in name, use underscores (e.g. "Arturia_Beatstep" instead of "Arturia Beatstep").
+- Under either the Input or Output press the dropdown menu, note the exact name of your controller (if spaces are present in name, use underscores (e.g. "Arturia_Beatstep" instead of "Arturia Beatstep").
 - Close Live.
 - Find and replace all instances in the scripts of `YourControllerName` folder with your controller's name.